apache/spark/docs/structured-streaming-kafka-integration.md

   configuration feature).
 For further information about delegation tokens, see [Kafka delegation token docs](http://kafka.apache.org/documentation/#security_delegation_token).

   The process is initiated by Spark's Kafka delegation token provider.
-This is enabled by default but can be turned off with `spark.security.credentials.kafka.enabled`.
 When `spark.kafka.bootstrap.servers` set Spark looks for authentication information in the following order and choose the first available to log in:
   - **JAAS login configuration**
   - **Keytab file**, such as,